Find out more

 However, it should be a special one where you can spend a precious time that can only be experienced here.

-Finally, I would like to introduce the mountain instructor, equipment and belongings that are indispensable for this snowshoes trekking.
+Finally, I would like to introduce the mountain instructor, equipment and belongings that are indispensable for this snowshoe trekking tour.

 Mountain instructor